-- (14) Prior to the Submission being examined, the Pro Vice-Chancellor (Research) or nominee will discuss a pool of possible examiners for the Submission with the candidate as well as with other experts in the disciplines addressed in the Submission. - (15) The Submission will be examined by three examiners none of whom are members of the Higher Doctorate Committee and at least two of whom must be external to the University.
+- (14) Prior to the Submission being examined, the Deputy Vice-Chancellor Research or nominee will discuss a pool of possible examiners for the Submission with the candidate as well as with other experts in the disciplines addressed in the Submission. - (15) The Submission will be examined by three examiners none of whom are members of the Higher Doctorate Committee and at least two of whom must be external to the University.

 - (16) Any agreement resulting from the negotiations referred to in Paragraph 8 shall be communicated to the examiners together with the Submission and other accompanying documentation and materials. - (17) Each examiner will be given two months to produce a separate written report on the merits of the Submission.
-Examiners shall not consult each other when producing their separate reports. - (18) The Higher Doctorate Committee shall seek unanimity from the three examiners and, after receiving and reading the examiners' reports, will make one of the following determinations: - a. recommend to Academic Board the admission of the candidate to the degree; or - b. advise the candidate to withdraw from his or her candidature. - (19) Before making a decision in terms of paragraph 18b the Higher Doctorate Committee may request the examiners to consult with each other and report to the Committee on whether unanimity can be reached among the examiners.
-If unanimity cannot be reached the Higher Doctorate Committee will advise the candidate to withdraw his or her candidature. - (20) Except as provided in paragraph 19 there shall be no re-examination of a Submission for a higher doctorate. - (21) The candidate may appeal, on procedural grounds, a decision of paragraph 18b.
-Any appeal must be made in writing, directed to the Chair Academic Board and must clearly state the procedural grounds on which the appeal is based. - a.
-The Standing Committee of Academic Board will consider the appeal.
+Examiners shall not consult each other when producing their separate reports. - (18) The Higher Doctorate Committee shall seek unanimity from the three examiners and, after receiving and reading the examiners' reports, will make one of the following determinations: - a. recommend to Academic Board the admission of the candidate to the degree; or - b. advise the candidate to withdraw from his or her candidature. - (19) Before making a decision in terms of Rule 18b the Higher Doctorate Committee may request the examiners to consult with each other and report to the Committee on whether unanimity can be reached among the examiners.
+If unanimity cannot be reached the Higher Doctorate Committee will advise the candidate to withdraw his or her candidature. - (20) Except as provided in Rule 4.6 there shall be no re-examination of a Submission for a higher doctorate. - (21) The candidate may appeal, on procedural grounds, a decision of Rule 4.5(b).
+Any appeal must be made in writing, directed to the Chair of Academic Board, and must clearly state the procedural grounds on which the appeal is based. - a.
+The Academic Board Standing Committee will consider the appeal.
 As part of the process, the candidate shall be invited to present a report detailing any concerns he or she may have about the examination process. - b.
-The Standing Committee will make one of the following decisions at the conclusion of its deliberations: - i. recommend to Academic Board the admission of the candidate to the degree; or - ii. advise the candidate to withdraw from their candidature. - c.
-There shall be no appeal against the final decision of the Standing Committee although the candidate retains the right to seek an investigation by the UNE Ombudsman of a claim of maladministration. - (22) The University reserves the right to retain the material submitted for a higher doctorate by a successful candidate and reserves the right to publish the abstract in any manner approved by Council. - (23) On approval of the award of the degree, one copy of the Submission shall be deposited in the Dixson Library and an electronic copy shall be held in the University's electronic record repository (currently, e-publications@UNE).
+The Academic Board Standing Committee will make one of the following decisions at the conclusion of its deliberations: - i. recommend to Academic Board the admission of the candidate to the degree; or - ii. advise the candidate to withdraw from their candidature. - c.
+There shall be no appeal against the final decision of the Academic Board Standing Committee although the candidate retains the right to seek an investigation by the NSW Ombudsman of a claim of maladministration. - (22) The University reserves the right to retain the material submitted for a higher doctorate by a successful candidate and reserves the right to publish the abstract in any manner approved by Council. - (23) On approval of the award of the degree, one copy of the Submission shall be deposited in the Library Services and an electronic copy shall be held in the University's electronic record repository (currently, Research UNE).